-We all feel stress.
-And for a senior that stress can become palpable.
+We all feel stressed.
+And for an older person, that stress can become palpable.
 It’s easy to get caught up in the feeling— especially when living alone.
-But here are a few suggestions to help you reduce anxiety and recover your sense of wellbeing.
+But here are a few suggestions to help you reduce anxiety and recover your sense of well-being.

 There’s a good reason that going for a walk used to be called “taking a constitutional.”

 It’s great for your health and your state of mind— your entire physical and emotional constitution.
 Our ancestors certainly knew it.

 Humans are designed to wander and forage.
 In the days before sedentary, work-a-day lives and civilization, we had to find what we needed to survive.
 That involved quite a bit of walking and running all over the place.